 Online Shopping Statistics by Country

 Previously, we’ve talked about the effect of Christmas on ecommerce sales, but there are other online sales trends worth taking into consideration.
-For instance, one of the most surprising online retail sales statistics is the fact that the sales revenue just on Cyber Monday 2020 was over $10.8 billion.
+For instance, one of the most astounding online retail sales statistics shows that the sales revenue during the peak hour equalled $12 million per minute.

 7. Almost half of all small businesses in the USA still don’t have a website.